openjdk/jdk/doc/hotspot-style.md

 * Use include guards for .hpp and .inline.hpp files.
 The name of the defined guard should be derived from the full search path of the file relative to the hotspot source directory.
-The define should be all upper case with all paths separators and periods replaced by underscores.
+The guard should be all upper case with all paths separators and periods replaced by underscores.

 * Some build configurations use precompiled headers to speed up the